 As Hong Kong’s population grows, the scarcity of land poses challenges for transport and city planners alike.
 The utilisation of underground space plays an evermore important role in the sustainable development of Hong Kong.

-Numerous transport tunnels now weave their way under the Hong Kong landscape and Lam Tin Tunnel will be the latest.
-Drill and blast excavation for Lam Tin Tunnel will navigate through the fourth most densely populated country in the world.
+Numerous transport tunnels now weave their way under the Hong Kong landscape and TKO-LTT – Main Tunnels and Associated Works will be the latest.
+Drill and blast excavation for TKO-LTT will navigate through the fourth most densely populated country in the world.

 Aurecon’s use of a geographic information system (GIS) for the project’s Blasting Assessment Reports avoided the need to manually engineer vibration contours, and produced accurate 3D visualisations of blast plumes.